A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

+which is finite provided Assumptions \ref{sne1} and \ref{jc73} hold.
+We emphasize that these assumptions are well-justified by the results in \cite{LOTT21}, as we will explain more precisely at the end of Section \ref{subsec:renorm}.
 The most subtle point of our assumption is hidden in (\ref{jc60a}): the innocent looking $q\in\TT$ in fact is a collection of functions of $a_0$ that determine the counter term $h$ in the renormalized equation as we show below.
 In the application, one should think of $q$ as deterministic but divergent as the regularization (\emph{i.e.}, through mollification of $\xi$) vanishes, while the model $(\llhs_{\txv},\lrhs_{\txv},\Gamma_{\syv\txv})$ is random but stays bounded.
-Loosely speaking, $q$ is what has to be subtracted from $\lrhs_{\txv}$ in order for the latter to stay bounded. \footnote{Using the re-expansion property (\ref{jc65}), it is possible to verify that $\lrhs_{\txv}$ is characterized by $\lrhs_{\txv}({\txv})$.} The important structural assumption is that $q$ is independent of the base point ${\txv}$ and satisfies $D^{(1)}q=0$ (which means that $q$ is not affected by adjoining polynomials, see (\ref{as40}) for the definition of $D^{(1)}$).
-As a consequence, the counter term in (\ref{intro3}) described by the (deterministic) coefficient $h$ is homogeneous and of zeroth order (in terms of spatial derivatives), respectively.
-We argue below that these two structural assumptions are realistic.
+Loosely speaking, $q$ is what has to be subtracted from $\lrhs_{\txv}$ in order for the latter to stay bounded.\footnote{Using a re-expansion property of $\lrhs$, cf.~(\ref{jc65}), it is possible to verify that $\lrhs_{\txv}$ is characterized by $\lrhs_{\txv}({\txv})$.} The important structural assumption is that $q$ is independent of the base point ${\txv}$ and is not affected by adjoining polynomials, by which we mean that it does not depend on the variable $\poly_x$.
+In order to be self-contained, we argue below in Section \ref{subsec:renorm} that these two structural assumptions and \eqref{jc60a} are realistic.